commtech/fscc-windows/README.md

 ##### Should I migrate from 1.x to 2.x?
-There are multiple benefits of using the 2.x driver: amd64 support, intuitive [`DeviceIoControl`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa363216.aspx) calls, backend support for multiple languages (C, C++, Python, .NET) and dynamic memory management are some.
+There are multiple benefits of using the 2.x driver: amd64 support, intuitive [`DeviceIoControl`](http://msdn.microsoft.com/en-us/library/windows/desktop/aa363216.aspx) calls, backend support for multiple languages (C, C++, Python, .NET), and dynamic memory management, to name a few.

-The 1.x driver and the 2.x driver are very similar so porting from one to the other should be rather painless.
+The 1.x driver and the 2.x driver are very similar, so porting from one to the other should be rather painless.

 All `DeviceIoControl` values have changed even if their new names match their old